 JERRY MARKS, PhD, LCSW

-Dr. Marks is currently a Board member of the Mental Health of America of Eastern Missouri.
-He is a member of the National Association of Social workers and has served as the State President for the Missouri Chapter.
+Dr. Marks is currently a board member of the Mental Health America of Eastern Missouri.
+He is a member of the National Association of Social Workers and has served as the State President for the Missouri Chapter.
 He is an advocate for children who need services and has helped to create a funding source for the delivery of these services in St. Louis County.

 JACQUELINE MESSMER-WILBERG, LCSW

 Jacqueline Messmer-Wilberg provides individual and family psychotherapy to children, adolescents, adults and the elder population and their families.
 Her focus is to help them deal with emotional and family issues including, but not limited to, anxiety, depression, grief, Post Traumatic Stress Disorder, sexual abuse, communication skills, and behavioral problems.

 Jackie has been working in the field of mental health since 1978.
 She received her bachelor’s degree in Social Work from the University of Missouri, and master’s degree in Social Work from Washington University and has been practicing as a psychotherapist with Advent Medical Group since 2001.
 Prior to joining Advent, she was in private practice as well as worked in hospitals and schools both as a Social Worker and in administrative and management positions.

 BETTE WEISMAN, MSW, LCSW

 Bette Weisman provides individual and family therapy for adult and geriatric clients in areas of mental health, chemical dependency and dual diagnosis treatment.
 She also specializes in adolescent eating disorder counseling.